|Skip Navigation Links|

 IPsec can take advantage of automatic key management with IKE over IPv6 networks.
 For more information, see Chapter 22, Internet Key Exchange (Overview).

-For new IKE features, see Changes to IKE for the Solaris 10 Release.
+For new IKE features, see Changes to IKE for the Oracle Solaris 10 Release.

 The parser for theipseckey command provides clearer help.
 The ipseckey monitor command timestamps each event.
 For details, see the ipseckey(1M) man page.

-IPsec algorithms now come from a central storage location, the Solaris cryptographic framework.
+IPsec algorithms now come from a central storage location, the Cryptographic Framework feature of Oracle Solaris.
 The ipsecalgs(1M) man page describes the characteristics of the algorithms that are available.
 The algorithms are optimized for the architecture that they run on.
-For a description of the framework, see Chapter 13, Oracle Solaris Cryptographic Framework (Overview), in System Administration Guide: Security Services.
+For a description of the Cryptographic Framework, see Chapter 13, Oracle Solaris Cryptographic Framework (Overview), in System Administration Guide: Security Services.

 IPsec works in the global zone.
 IPsec policy is managed in the global zone for a non-global zone.
 Keying material is created and is managed manually in the global zone for a non-global zone.
 IKE cannot be used to generate keys for a non-global zone.
 For more information on zones, see Chapter 16, Introduction to Solaris Zones, in System Administration Guide: Oracle Solaris Containers-Resource Management and Oracle Solaris Zones.